PATENT PENDING — Trust-Bounded Agentic Architecture • Continuous Sponsorship Integrity • Audit-Ready Scoring

 Building continuous trust signals requires both deep domain knowledge and robust infrastructure.

 This is an infrastructure gap — not a policy gap.
+The stack is missing a governance layer.

 The Insight